knowankit/fullstack-monorepo-boilerplate/README.md

 The above command will do the following:

     1. Starts the front-end package on `http://localhost:4200/`
-    2. Starts the backend graphql QL server on `http://localhost:5000/graphql`
+    2. Starts the backend graphQL server on `http://localhost:5000/graphql`

 ## License